colinmcintosh/covid19-links/README.md

   - Line starts at 3rd & Howard Street
   - Walk-ins lines starts early in the morning for no-shows
   - Non-eligible people allowed on some days (varies based on availability)
+- SFSU Mashouf Wellness Center
+  - Limited tickets distributed at 8am for end of day leftovers
+  - Arrive early to get a ticket
+  - Non-eligible people allowed

 ### Other
 - [Bay Area Vaccine Hunters Facebook Group](https://www.facebook.com/groups/1384926655173056/)